Back pain treatment in Cheltenham

 Why Back Injuries Happens

-Most injuries occur from mechanical overload, such as muscle or ligament strains caused from awkward movements, poor lifting technique, repetitive stress, or even simple actions like sneezing when muscles are weak or tight.
+Most back injuries occur from mechanical overload, such as muscle or ligament strains caused from awkward movements, poor lifting technique, repetitive stress, or even simple actions like sneezing when muscles are weak or tight.

 Disc problems, including bulging or herniated discs, happen when age-related degeneration or sudden twists/lifts cause the cushioning material to press on nerves, often leading to radiating pain like sciatica.
 Other causes include trauma from falls or accidents, overuse with poor posture or heavy work, leading to degenerative changes like arthritis or osteoporosis that make the spine less resilient with age.